naiannegri/Naiane/README.md

 ## Developer in progress...

 - 🌱 I'm currently doing #TodasEmTech bootcamp at <a href="https://reprograma.com.br/">{Reprograma}</a>
+- 🌱 I'm currently working at>Tag Center</a> as a trainee in front-end development!
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2022 Goals: Learn more about back-end tools
+- 🥅 2022 Goals: Learn more about front-end tools
-- ⚡ Fun fact: I love learning new things!

 ### Connect with me: